urjitb/urjitb/README.md

 ### These are the significant [Web Dev] Projects i've worked on publically

-- 🎁 [VulcanCash](https://github.com/urjitb/VulcunCash) - Incentive Offer Wall site like SwagBucks that offers the users Giftcards and other monetary compensations this project was required with a urgency requirement and the client wanted it to be done within 7 days.
+- 🎁 [VulcanCash](https://github.com/urjitb/VulcunCash) - Incentive Offer Wall site like SwagBucks that offers the users Giftcards and other monetary compensations this project was required with a urgency requirement and a timeframe of 5 days.

 - 📖 [PostCiao](https://postciao.com/) - Marketing blog made with the ghost CMS updated reguarly with articles related to online marketing.